eXascaleInfolab/2018-Internship-TableDetection/README.md

 ### Warning
 The aformentionned installements and configurations are the minimal configurations to get the server up and running.
 You might want to configure further for more safety.

+## Adding domain name
+Adding a domain name to point to your server is extremely simple.
+There is esentially only two steps.
+First you must purchase a domain name from a registrar (I chose Hostpoint).
+Then you need to choose a DNS host ing service, most of the registrars offer this for free, but I chose to go with DigitalOcean's DNS hosting.
+It is also free and extremly easy and convenient to set up.
+All you need to do is to choose which hostname redirects to which IP address, thus setting up the DNS records and you are good to go.

+> Note: you might have to change your nginx settings, you can simply change the server_name line from the IP-address to the newly purchased domain name.

+TODO add picture

 ## Sources
 The present guide was adapted from these resources: